Powers-Brissova-Research-Group/FFIND/README.md

 # pancreasatlas

+## Installation
+1. Clone the repository and switch to the development branch
+2. `cd` into the `pancreatlas` directory
+3. Follow below steps for getting api and front end set up

 ##  Development Branch Overview:

 The `/api` directory contains the django files.
 Here's how to get that set up: